The latest regulations for the 2026 RoboRacer PNU-HYUNSONG CHAMPIONSHIP.

 2.9.3.4 Presentation Obligation and Format

-Outstanding evaluation teams are obligated to present and must provide presentation materials and perform the presentation when requested.
+Excellent evaluation teams have a mandatory presentation obligation and must provide presentation materials and perform the presentation when requested.

 Presentation Materials: Based on the submitted slides within 10 pages, but partial modifications for pre-awards ceremony presentation are allowed (maintaining within 10 pages recommended)